kivo360/bodhi-sims/README.md

 # Bodhi Simulator Base

 A small simulation framework.
 It uses duckdb to store the state of the simulation.
 For a primer about [duckdb, check out the documentation](https://duckdb.org/).
+The simulator will work like the [Maro Gym simulator](https://maro.readthedocs.io/en/).